 - 2.1.
-The Forum is asked to approve the following recommendation(s):- - (1) that the findings of the review are noted, - (2) that the improvement proposals outlined in section 8 are endorsed, - (3) that the revised structure outlined at Appendix 2 is noted and the Forum approve the report being forwarded for consideration to the Housing and Technical Resources Committee on the 25 November 2009.
+The Committee is asked to approve the following recommendation(s):- - (1) that the findings of the review be noted. - (2) the improvement proposals outlined in section 8 be approved. - (3) the revised structure outlined at Appendix 2 be approved.